phalcon-orphanage/docs/en/reference/views.rst

         public function indexAction()
         {

-            //Check whether the cache with key "downloads" exists or has expired if ($this->view->getCache()->exists('downloads')) {
+            // Check whether the cache with key "downloads" exists or has expired if ($this->view->getCache()->exists('downloads')) {

                 //Query the latest downloads